COVID-19 Questions and Answers for Complex Vascular Anomalies Families

 · Please call your Primary Medical Provider if you or your child are ill and ask what the next steps will be.

-13. Should my family members go to school or work?
+12. Should my family members go to work?

-• If COVID-19 is spreading in your community, The CDC recommends social distancing.
+• The CDC recommends social distancing.
 Take extra measures to distance yourself.
 Try to be 6 feet away from others.
 Avoid personal contact (handshakes, hugs).
 Stay home as much as possible and avoid crowds or poorly ventilated places.

-• According to CDC’s guidelines for individuals with high risk factor, consideration should be given to rescheduling planned trips especially to areas affected by COVID-19.
+• According to CDC's guidelines for individuals with high-risk factors, consideration should be given to rescheduling planned trips especially to areas affected by COVID-19.
 (See the CDC Map of level 2 and 3 areas.)

 • It is important to maintain regular clinical care.